Barack Obama Presidential Center: Community benefits agreement

+Construction delays

+When proposed in 2018, it was projected to open in 2021 but was delayed.
+Federal review did not end until December 2020; groundbreaking was in August 2021.
+Delays have been due to lawsuits and budget overruns.
+The center, on 19.3 acres, includes several buildings for the museum, library, foundation, community, and athletic facilities.
+Most of the land is being constructed as landscaped urban park with playgrounds and gardens, and includes the conversion of a previous roadway to parkland.
+The buildings and land are owned by the City of Chicago, with the foundation given a 99-year use, construction, and maintenance agreement.

 Public land

 The nonprofit group Friends of the Parks opposes the loss of parkland to build the center and had threatened a lawsuit to block development.
 In May 2018, the preservationist group "Protect Our Parks" filed a lawsuit, to prevent the part of Jackson Park, which dates from 1893, from being taken from the public and given to a private entity.
 Mayor Emanuel was critical of the lawsuit.
 Later that month, the plan to build the center was approved by the Chicago Plan Commission.

 In early August 2018, the Chicago Park District began cutting trees to relocate park facilities, with the most notable being the Jackson Park athletic field.
 On September 17, 2018, the Chicago Park District suspended its construction related to the Center following meetings with the National Park Service and the Federal Highway Administration.
 On September 18, 2018, it was announced that the center will be owned by the city of Chicago once completed and that the Obama Foundation will not receive the tax-based operating or capital support, nor the perpetual leases which the 11 other museums in the city parks obtain.